Airspeed Courier: Origins

 As the development effort on the Airspeed Ferry airliner was drawing to a close during 1931, company co-founder Hessell Tiltman was keen for the firm to commence another project.
 Prior to this, Airspeed's design team has exchanged several rough ideas for a conceptual aircraft suitable for use by private owners; it was asserted that, in comparison with existing models on the market, a modern aircraft for the role ought to be more useful and spacious, with sufficient capacity to accommodate five or six people at a time.
 Early drafts of what would become the Courier were produced and presented by Tiltman to Airspeed's board, who gave their authorisation for further work during November 1931.

 According to the aviation author H.A.
-Taylor, the decision to incorporate a retractable undercarriage upon the aircraft is believed to have been inspired from the similar sized Lockheed Orion, although Taylor also observes that this attribution may be apocryphal.
+Taylor, the decision to incorporate hydraulically retractable undercarriage upon the aircraft is believed to have been inspired from the similar sized Lockheed Orion which was manually actuated, although Taylor also observes that this attribution may be apocryphal.
+The co-founder of Airspeed, Nevil Shute repeats this in his autobiography Slide Rule: Autobiography of an Engineer and believed this to be the first use of hydraulically retractable landing gear.
 During this era, while some figures felt that the choice led to an increase in aerodynamic performance as well as aesthetic appeal via its cleaner exterior, there were critics within British aviation circles that doubted the economic value of adopting this approach in light of the more complex mechanisms needed for retraction and deployment.
 Tiltman envisioned the aircraft as being relatively speedy and advanced amongst its peers, and that it could also be a suitable medium-sized transport in addition to its use by private owners.

-Airspeed's efforts had coincided with those of another British aviation pioneer, Sir Alan Cobham, who was seeking out a suitable aircraft to carry out a log distance flight to India, which was to flown non-stop by using his early airborne refuelling techniques to demonstrate their practicality.
+Airspeed's efforts had coincided with those of another British aviation pioneer, Sir Alan Cobham, who was seeking out a suitable aircraft to carry out a long distance flight to India, which was to flown non-stop by using his early airborne refuelling techniques to demonstrate their practicality.
 As early as April 1932, talks between Airspeed, Cobham, and Lord Wakefield was underway, leading to a provisional contract being issued for a single aircraft on 6 May 1932.
 While Cobham and his benefactors were willing to pay £10,000 for this initial aircraft, including its single Armstrong Siddeley Lynx engine, they also insisted on a demanding timetable, including the aircraft's delivery by 6 April 1933, along with stringent penalty clauses if development fell behind.

 There was also concerns amongst Airspeed's board over the project; Lord Grimthorpe was pessimistic over the use of a retractable undercarriage, having allegedly been influenced by external detractors.
-However, Tiltman vigorously defended the value of the design choice, and was backed by several other board members, this the feature was retained.
+However, Tiltman vigorously defended the value of the design choice, and was backed by several other board members, thus the feature was retained.
 The arrangements between Cobham and Airspeed were confirmed in full during August 1932, leading to construction of the prototype Courier commencing at Airspeed's York facility during the following month, despite the design not being finalised until October 1932.